georgeadamson/postcss-merge-selectors/README.md

 All the selectors found by a matcher will be grouped by their css rules where they're the same.

-<sub>If you're into SQL then it's a bit like (psuedocode) `SELECT CONCAT(selector), styles FROM stylesheet WHERE selector LIKE '%foobar%' GROUP BY styles` (I dunno if that helps but it seemed like a good idea at the time.)</sub>
+<sub>If you're into SQL then it's a bit like this (pseudocode) `SELECT CONCAT(selector), styles FROM stylesheet WHERE selector LIKE '%foobar%' GROUP BY styles` (I dunno if that helps but it seemed like a good idea at the time.)</sub>

 Options for each matcher:
 - `selectorFilter` (String|RegExp) to find several selectors as candidates for merge.
 Those with identical style declarations will be merged.